Mister905/531-tracker/FINAL_STATUS.md

 - ✅ **Main working sets**: Correct 5/3/1 percentages per week with AMRAP on last set
 - ✅ **BBB sets**: 5×10 @ 30% Training Max for all lifts
 - ✅ **Plate calculations**: Shows exactly which plates are required for each set
-- ✅ **Respects available plates**: Only uses plates the user has available
+- ✅ **Respects available plate counts**: Only uses plates the user has available

 ### 5. UI/UX Requirements
 - ✅ **Clean tabular layout**: All lifts and cycles visible simultaneously